jedrichards/couchdb-tools/README.md

 console.log(tools.shortid());
 ```

-Similar contents to the following will be output to the console:
+Output similar to the following will be generated:

 ```
 FG2Ws27qck